hanaloop/assignment-fullstack/README.md

 ### Evaluation

-The code will be evaluated according the following criteria:
+The code will be evaluated according the following criteria (in that order):

-1. Correctness - First and foremost, the application should run correctly.
+1. Correctness - First and foremost, the application should run correctly, no major showstopper.
+2. Usability (UX) - How intuitive the UI is, with aesthetics.
-2. Readability - How easy it is to understand the code.
+3. Readability - How easy it is to understand the code.
 Keep a balance between simplicity and robustness.
-3. Reliability - The code should guard against common errors/exceptions.
+4. Reliability - The code should guard against common errors/exceptions.
-4. Proper testing - Unit, Integration tests well implemented.
+5. Proper testing - Unit, Integration tests well implemented.

 Extra points:
 - Code comments explaining possible improvement.
 E.g.